anmol5varma/JSON-Mocks/README.md

     ```

 ## Development
+- Clone the repo.
-- Start the server and you should be good to go.
+Place the mock response JSONs with appropiate filenames inside the `mocks` folder and start the server.
+You should be good to go.
-    > You can run the server locally or use docker.
+    > You can run the node server locally or use docker.
     - #### Docker
         1. Run `docker build . -t mock-api` to build the docker image.
         2. Run `docker run -p 8080:8080 -d mock-api` to run the container at `8080` port.
     - #### Locally
-        1. Clone the repository and run `npm install`.
+        1. Run `npm install`.
-        1. Place the mock response JSONs with appropiate filenames inside the *mocks* folder.
         2. Run `npm start` to start the server at `8080` or the specified port in env variables.
 Hit the `/ping` route to check the health of the server.
 - Check server logs to get list of all the generated endpoints and any incoming requests.
 We use [`morgan`]('https://github.com/expressjs/morgan') to log all the incoming requests.
     #### Sample logs